CRASE Interdisciplinary Action Groups Grant Program

 - USF for Freedom: A Symposium on Refugees, Forced Migrants, and Human Security

-- Urgent issue: Succinctly describe the problem your topic seeks to address as it relates to the theme, Academic Risk and Freedom in Dangerous Times
+- Urgent issue: Succinctly describe the problem your topic seeks to address as it relates to the theme, Discerning Security in the Modern Age

-- Plans: Provide a detailed description of your plan for the project.
+- Plans: Provide a detailed description of your project.

 - Timeline: Describe how your team will address this topic over the course of a semester.

-- Team: Describe group members, noting individual contributions to your topic, departments, and schools/colleges/library do they represent?
-Provide brief bios of each member and a narrative of the overall team and why these different perspectives are important.
+- Team: Describe group members, noting individual contributions to your topic, departments, and schools/colleges/library they represent.
+Provide brief bios of each member and why their perspectives are important.

-- Budget: What is your budget and how do you propose to spend the money?
+- Budget: What is your budget and how do you propose to spend the funds?
 Previous proposals have included honoraria for guest speakers, food for an event, art supplies, and faculty stipends.

 CRITERIA FOR AWARD